ephico2real2/akamai-apache-cache-control-guide/akamai-bypass-cache-authentication.md

 ## Integration with Existing Configuration

-Add this to your existing `custom.conf`:
+Ensure you integrate this configuration smoothly into your existing Apache setup by adding the following to your `custom.conf`:

 ```apache
 <Directory "/var/www/html">